rahman005/-Bank-Account-Database-Management-/README.md

 # testCases-generator

 Clone the repo and place all the files related to the assignmet in this directory.
-Compile and run the tester.cpp. also if in windows you may need to replace python3 with py in the tester.cpp file.
+Compile and run the tester.cpp.

 # Key Features:
 ->Account Creation: Users can create new accounts efficiently through the system.